 When you set up a loom for 4 selvedge weaving – the lark’s head knot is used around the bar to attach it to the frame.

-You can do the same thing around any object and in the step-by-step I have done it around a tree branch.
+You can do the same thing around any object.
+In this step-by-step, I have done it around a tree branch.

 How To Make A Lark’s Head Knot: